Ingredients List: What’s In Our IV Drip Treatments?

 Iron

-Iron is a critical mineral that is required for both growth and development.
-Iron is manufactured within the body in order to create Hemoglobin, a protein contained in red blood cells which carries oxygen from the lungs throughout the body.
-Iron is also responsible for producing Myoglobin, a protein that contributes oxygen to muscles.
+Iron is an essential mineral that plays a vital role in growth and development.
+The body requires iron to produce haemoglobin, a protein in red blood cells that transports oxygen from the lungs to the rest of the body.
+Iron also helps produce myoglobin, a protein that delivers oxygen to muscles (Powers & Buchanan, 2014).

-Iron works to protect several vital functions throughout the body, including the immune system, gastrointestinal processes, and managing our body temperatures.
-Healthy iron levels are necessary for our bodies to create hormones.
+Iron is involved in several critical functions throughout the body, including supporting the immune system and regulating body temperature.
+Adequate iron levels are also necessary for hormone synthesis (Baker & DeMaeyer, 1979).

 measuring tape in hand